huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 <Tip>

-FlashAttention-2 can only be used when the models dtype is  `fp16` or `bf16`, and it only runs on Nvidia GPUs.
+FlashAttention-2 can only be used when the model's dtype is  `fp16` or `bf16`, and it only runs on Nvidia GPUs.
 Make sure to cast your model to the appropriate dtype and load them on a supported device before using FlashAttention-2.

 </Tip>